abdalrhman7/design-patterns-by-example-dart-flutter/README.md

-# 🚀 Design Patterns in Dart & Flutter

-A comprehensive, hands-on guide to mastering **Gang of Four (GoF)** design patterns using the **Dart** language and **Flutter** framework.
-This repository is designed to bridge the gap between theoretical concepts and real-world application.

----

 ## 🧠 Why this project?

 Learning design patterns can be abstract and confusing.
 This project simplifies the learning curve by providing: